isabella232/bcps/README.md

 This directory includes all documents that have matured and/or that have been turned over to standards or pre-standards organizations, with the latter also including [Rebooting the Web of Trust](https://www.weboftrust.info/).

-## WIPs
+## BCP

+See [Promotion](PROMOTION.md) for the administrative tasks to update a BCR to a BCP.

-To create a WIP, first please consult the [WIP template](wip-2020-001.md), which is WIP #2020-001.
+To create a BCP, first please consult the [BCP template](bcp-2020-001.md), which is BCP #2020-001.

-To contribute your WIP using the template format, you can fork the repo, add the appropriate files, then submit a PR.
-For the core WIP file, please use the format `wip-YYYY-SSS.md` for the file name, where `YYYY` and `SSS` match the current year and next sequence number, per "WIP Numbering", below.
+To contribute your BCP using the template format, you can fork the repo, add the appropriate files, then submit a PR.
+For the core BCP file, please use the format `bcp-YYYY-SSS.md` for the file name, where `YYYY` and `SSS` match the current year and next sequence number, per "BCP Numbering", below.

-If additional documentation is required, please PR a matching directory (e.g., a directory called `wip-2020-001` for `wip-2020-001.md`) with the documents as contents.
+If additional documentation is required, please PR a matching directory (e.g., a directory called `bcp-2020-001` for `bcp-2020-001.md`) with the documents as contents.

-Please also add your WIP to the "WIP Listing" below.
+Please also add your BCP to the "BCP Listing" below.

 _All contributions to this repo require a [Signed Contributor License Agreement](CLA.md) (which will be needed if we submit to other organizations like IETF, W3C, Linux Foundation, etc.)._